Login

 Practical notes for a Ladies' Day visit

-Thursday is consistently one of the busiest days of the meeting and pulls the highest density of photographers.
-Traffic into the parade ring around the Gold Cup presentation runs longer than the schedule suggests; allow extra time if a guest wants to be in for the trophy.
+Thursday is consistently one of the busiest days of the meeting, and the crush into the parade ring around the Gold Cup presentation runs longer than the schedule suggests, so leave extra time if you want to be in for the trophy.

 Royal Ascot